astew-95/physical-style-transfer/README.md

 # Physical Meaning of Style Transfer: Physics-Informed Style Transfer for CFD simulations.
+(Paper Sample)

 We propose a potential physical meaning of the use of the Gram Matrix for style transfer which extends beyond